keeeb/django-db-prefix/README.md

 Global Prefix
 =============

-To add a common prefix to all models simply set `DB_PREFIX` to the string that you want to be prepended.
+To add a common prefix to all models simply set `DB_PREFIX` in settings.py to the string that you want to be prepended.

 	DB_PREFIX = "foo_"